jhu-dvrk/dvrk-readthedocs/docs/pages/configuration/system/focus.rst

 ****************

-Once you've build :ref:`your custom cable <focus-original>`, you can modify your console JSON configuration file and add:
+Once you've build :ref:`your custom cable <focus-original>`, you can modify your system JSON configuration file and add:

 .. code-block:: JSON